Kideneb/gecko-stream/website/docs/00_specification.md

 to send notifications when a stream starts.
 WebPush is supported on Firefox, Safari, Chrome, whatnot.
 Also supports desktop and mobile alike.
 Set open link to YouTube page (So that app opens on mobile), not our website.
 Allow for unregister.
-Send notifications automatically when YoutTube stream starts.
+Send notifications automatically when YouTube stream starts.
 Allow user to set reminder when stream is scheduled (User selects category and time delta).
 Use CalDav as schedule source.